medo64/Render-CRLF/README.md

 This extension doesn't process the whole file but just a visible portion so it's highly unlikely it will be the cause.
 I recommend disabling each extension in turn to determine which extension is causing the issue.

+### Conflict with GitLens

+This extension might be in conflict with other extensions providing their information as end of the line decorations, the most notable example being GitLens.
+This is due to [issue #33852](https://github.com/microsoft/vscode/issues/33852) and it cannot be solved at this moment.

+As a workaround you can try setting `code-eol.decorateBeforeEol` to `true`.